 The Universal Declaration on Volunteering is the framework for IAVE’s advocacy efforts.
 First issued in 1990 during the World Volunteer Conference in Paris, it has been revised and re-issued in 2001 at the Word Volunteer Conference in Amsterdam to kick-off the United Nations International Year of Volunteers.
 This Declaration supports the right of every woman, man and child to associate freely and to volunteer regardless of their cultural and ethnic origin, religion, age, gender, and physical, social or economic condition.
-Read the full text below or download the PDF.
+Read the full text below.
+You can also download the PDF (English) or PDF (Spanish).

 The Universal Declaration on Volunteering